PhDuck/ALBlog/content/posts/Partial-Records-Anti-Examples.md

 ```
 Listing 4: Triggers an “Inconsistent Read” error by reading a field that was modified in-between initial and JIT load on another record.

 The choice to disallow an inconsistent read between the initial and JIT load, is one of carefulness, the platform could easily ignore this inconsistency, either by updating the records value or simply ignoring it.
-Currently we do not allow this to be overwritten, but if enough demand exists, we could provide it as an option on the [LoadFields](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-loadfields-method) method.
+Currently, we do not allow this to be overwritten, but if enough demand exists, we could provide it as an option on the [LoadFields](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-loadfields-method) method.

 The curious reader might question what happens if an unloaded field changed in-between initial and JIT load?
 It was decided that since that value could not have been observed on the record, it is allowed that an unread value is updated.
 Thereby, after a JIT load, the record can have values from a previous view of the row and new view.

 Concurrency changes are essentially the same as above, just done by another session.
 They will happen on tables that are often changed.
 Here locking will solve the problem of concurrency issues but will lead to waiting for other sessions.

 ## JIT load error
 The other type of runtime error thrown by JIT loads is the more “generic” JIT load error.
-While it technically covers over all sorts of transient errors, in regard to the function of Partial Records only the permanent error matter and only it will be elucidated in this section.
+While it technically covers all sorts of transient errors, in regard to the function of Partial Records only the permanent error matter, and only it will be elucidated in this section.

 The permanent error that will be observed when a JIT load error occurs is that the underlying row in the database has been deleted (or renamed) in-between the initial and JIT load.
 This is the simplest presentation of why JIT loads cannot be guaranteed to succeed that I have found and is therefor the crutch to lean on.